- About CMS

 Tremendous support and fund-raising efforts within the community, led by the Board of Trustees, made the dream of designing and building our own facility a reality.
 Since 1974, CMS's Toddler/Primary Program has been situated at 161 Garden Street in Cambridge, adjacent to Danehy Park.
 We added the Elementary Building at 129 Sherman St. in 1997.
 In 2008, the School rented 5,000 additional square feet in the Brickyard Office Park, midway between its existing buildings, for additional office, studio, and classroom space for arts and the Middle School.

 Cambridge Montessori is proud of its rich history.
-We will be celebrating our 50th anniversary next year and hope that you will be a part of our upcoming festive events.
+We celebrate our 50th anniversary this year and hope that you will be a part of our upcoming festive events.